 Once you have assembled everything back together, you’re ready to add some fresh, new gas.
 You’ll probably still have some deposits throughout the system from the old gas circulating with the new gas, but hopefully your fuel filter can catch that.
 You may need to change your fuel filter a littler sooner than normal after you do this.

-Whether you’ve had to go through the endeavor of cleaning out old gas from your motorcycle, or you simply don’t want to experience such horror, there are a few preventative steps you can take to keep the fuel system in check and unclogged with bad gas.
+Whether you’ve had to go through the endeavor of cleaning out old gas from your motorcycle, or you simply want to prevent such horror, there are a few preventative steps you can take to keep your motorcycle fuel system in check.

 Once you add fuel stabilizer, make sure you turn on and run your motorcycle for a few minutes so the stabilizer has time to circulate through the fuel system and remain in all parts of the system.
 You should not use stabilized gas older than 6-12 months because the inevitable chemical reactions gas has will eventually still take place by then.